 The Board therefore dismissed Defendant's Section 18 counterclaim, and it proceeded with its determination of Plaintiff's claims based on Defendant's unrestricted identifications of goods.
 The Board noted, however, that even if Defendant's amendment to its own goods were entered, the outcome of Plaintiff's Section 2(d) claims would not be altered.

-Plaintiff's claims: The only remaining issues involved Plaintiff's petition to cancel "yogurt-based beverages" from Defendant's OLÉ registration, and the opposition to OLÉ & Design mark for "dairy and fruit based non-alcoholic food beverages," both claims being based upon Section 2(d) likelihood of confusion.
+Plaintiff's claims: The remaining issues involved Plaintiff's petition to cancel "yogurt-based beverages" from Defendant's two registrations, and the opposition to the OLÉ MEXICAN FOODS & Design mark for "dairy and fruit based non-alcoholic food beverages," all three claims being based upon Section 2(d) likelihood of confusion.

 Priority was not an issue in the opposition as to the goods identified in Plaintiff's pleaded registration: "rice and milk-based beverages, namely horchata" and "non-alcoholic and non-carbonated fruit juice beverages."
 As to the cancellation proceeding, Plaintiff had the burden to prove priority, and the evidence was clear that Plaintiff had prior use of its mark.

-The Board agreed with Plaintiff that the word OLÉ is the dominant element of Defendant's OLÉ & Design mark, and it therefore found that mark to be legally identical to Plaintiff's pleaded mark.
+The Board agreed with Plaintiff that the word OLÉ is the dominant element of Defendant's design marks, and it therefore found the marks to be legally identical to Plaintiff's pleaded mark.
 The Board pointed out for the umpteenth time that when the involved marks are legally identical, a lesser degree of similarity between the goods is necessary to support a finding of likelihood of confusion.

 The involved goods are relatively inexpensive and maybe purchased on impulse.
 This du Pont factor also favored Plaintiff.